UniversalGRAMM/UniversalGRAMM.github.io/collections/_UGRAMM/device-model-file.md

 # Device model input:

-- The device model graph is a larger graph used to determine whether the application graph is a minor of it.
-As the name suggests, the device model dot file represents the graphical format of the hardware architecture onto which we aim to map the input application.

-- CGRA architectures such as RIKEN and ADRES can be converted into graphical dot format.
-To simplify the generation of graphical dot files of these architectures, we have created a script in `scripts/device-model-gen.py` that can easily generate a dot graph format file for standard CGRAs, and right now it supports RIKEN and ADRES architectures.
+The device model graph is a larger graph used to determine if the application graph is a minor of it.
+As implied by its name, the device model dot file captures the graphical representation of the hardware architecture targeted for mapping the input application.
+CGRA architectures, such as RIKEN and ADRES, can be converted into this graphical dot format.
+To streamline the process of generating these graphical dot files, a script (`scripts/device-model-gen.py`) has been developed to easily create dot graph format files for standard CGRAs.
+Currently, this script supports RIKEN and ADRES ***[Work In Progess]*** architectures.

-- The following section will explain how the script functions and how the architecture is represented in graph format, which may inspire the creation of a similar script for new GRAMM applications requiring automated device model generation.
+The next section will provide an overview of how the script operates and represents the architecture in graph format.
+This information may serve as a foundation for creating similar scripts tailored to new GRAMM applications that require automated device model generation.

 ## Device model generation script:
 - **Usage:** `device_model_gen.py [-h] [-NR NR] [-NC NC] [-Arch ARCH]`